Pensions taxation - annual allowance

 From the tax year 2016/17 onwards, the annual allowance is tapered for high earning individuals.
 The AA will be reduced if your 'threshold income' and 'adjusted income' exceeds the limits in a year.

 For every £2 that your adjusted income exceeds the limit, your annual allowance is tapered down by £1.
 Your AA cannot be reduced below the minimum that applies.
-The limits changed from the 2020/21 year.
+The Government has changed these limits since they were first introduced.

 The table below shows the limits that apply.